Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: Abstract

 \section{Abstract}

-In this paper, we consider a symmetric pure jump Markov process $X$ on a general metric measure space that satisfies volume doubling conditions.
-We study estimates of the transition density $p(t,x,y)$ of $X$ and their stabilities when the jumping kernel for $X$ has general mixed polynomial growths.
-Unlike \cite{HKE}, in our setting, the rate function which gives growth of jumps of $X$ may not be comparable to the scale function which provides the borderline for $p(t,x,y)$ to have either near-diagonal estimates or off-diagonal estimates.
-Under the assumption that the lower scaling index of scale function is strictly bigger than $1$, we establish stabilities of heat kernel estimates.
-If underlying metric measure space admits a conservative diffusion process which has a transition density satisfying a general sub-Gaussian bounds, we obtain heat kernel estimates which generalize \cite[Theorems 1.2 and 1.4]{BKKL}.
-In this case, scale function is explicitly given by the rate function and the function $F$ related to walk dimension of underlying space.
-As an application, we prove that the finite moment condition in terms of $F$ on such symmetric Markov process is equivalent to a generalized version of Khintchine-type law of iterated logarithm at infinity.
+In this paper, we consider a symmetric pure jump Markov process $X$ on a metric measure space with volume doubling conditions.
+Our focus is on estimating the transition density $p(t,x,y)$ of $X$ and studying its stability when the jumping kernel exhibits general mixed polynomial growth.

+Unlike previous work, in our setting, the rate function governing the jump growth may not be comparable to the scale function that determines whether $p(t,x,y)$ has near-diagonal or off-diagonal estimates.
+Under the assumption that lower scaling index of scale function is greater than $1$, we establish stabilities of heat kernel estimates.
+Additionally, if the metric measure space admits a conservative diffusion process with a transition density satisfying sub-Gaussian bounds, we generalize heat kernel estimates from \cite[Theorems 1.2 and 1.4]{BKKL} using the rate function and the function $F$ related to walk dimension of underlying space.
+As an application, we prove the equivalence between a finite moment condition based on $F$ and a generalized Khintchine-type law of iterated logarithm at infinity for symmetric Markov processes.